vannguyengd/gooddata-ui/docs/19_webcomponents_vue.md

 ### Dashboard event listener

-The setup for `gd-dashboard` is more complicated, as our event names do not follow Vue naming convention.
+The setup for `gd-dashboard` is more complicated, as our event names do not follow the Vue naming convention.
 You would need to obtain a reference to the DOM object and add event listeners directly.
-Keep in mind that you also need to remove the listeners on component unmount.
+Keep in mind that you also need to remove the listeners on the component unmount.

 ```diff
     <script setup>